-- 1. 'If I had the use of my body I would throw it out of the window!'
-Malone in Malone Dies, by Samuel Beckett.
-Is the body 'thrown out' of Beckett's drama? - 2.
+- 1. 'I can't live either without you or with you' Ovid (a line quoted by Beckett when describing Hamm and Clov).
+In light of this quotation, explore the presentation of relationships and/or interdependence in any of Beckett's dramatic works. - 2.
 'Let's get as many laughs as we can out of this horrible mess!'
 Beckett, directing Endgame in 1964.
 Why might 'mess' necessitate laughter? - 3.
 'The God of tragedy is a God who is always present and always absent.'
 Lucien Goldmann.
 Does this ring true of Beckett's writing for the stage? - 4.
-'Words can do anything; by the same token, they can do nothing.'
-Samuel Beckett.
-Discuss words and wordlessness in Beckett's shorter plays. - 5.
+'Godot is my neighbour in the cell next to mine.
+Let us do something to help him then, change the shoes that are hurting him.'
+Karl-Franz Lembke, writing to Beckett.
+Discuss the role of compassion and/or suffering in any of Beckett's dramatic works. - 5.
 'Beckett showed that he was aware as any painter or sculptor of the many different visual elements involved in the staging [...] of his plays' James Knowlson.
 Discuss. - 6.
 'Not a stereotype, she is the result of stereotypic views of women.'
 Linda Ben-Zvi on Winnie in Happy Days.
 Discuss the depiction of women in the plays of Beckett, Pinter and/or Carr. - 7.
 One must create a private world for oneself, in order to satisfy one's need for order.
 That for me is the value of theatre.
 One can set up a small world with its own rules.'
 Samuel Beckett.
 Discuss in relation to any of the dramatists we have studied. - 8.
 'The mere fact of audience and actors sharing that specific moment in time, the intensity of the life that passes between the stage and the auditorium, means there's nothing quite like it.'
 Harold Pinter.
-Discuss the presence of the audience in at least two of the plays we have studied. - 9.
+Discuss the role of the audience in at least two of the plays we have studied. - 9.
 'Waiting for Godot forced me to re-examine the rules which have hitherto governed drama; and, having done so, to pronounce them not elastic enough' Kenneth Tynan.
 How does Waiting for Godot, or any other play we have studied, break the rules of drama? - 10.
 'All that is ordinary, commonplace, belonging to everyday life, and recognized by all suddenly becomes meaningless, dubious and hostile.
 Our own world becomes an alien world.
 Something frightening is revealed in that which was habitual and secure.'
 Mikhail Bahktin.
 How does the habitual and secure become frightening in the work of the dramatists we have studied? - 11. '[Eno] is also quick to acknowledge Beckett's influence, less for the writer's formal inventiveness than for his "simple human stuff" The Economist.
 How might 'simple human stuff' be understood in Beckett's plays, and those of the writers he influenced?